AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2025/2025-07-26-story-points-arent-problem/story-points-arent-problem.md

 You know the moment.
 One person says it’s a 2.
 Another insists it’s a 3.
 Suddenly, you’re 20 minutes deep into a conversation that doesn’t matter.

-Here’s the truth:

 > You’re optimizing for precision in a system designed for approximation.

-That’s not just inefficient — it completely misses the point (pun unintended).
+That’s not just wasteful — it completely misses the point (pun unintended).

 **Timebox these debates.** If you can't agree in 1-2 minutes, pick the higher number and move on.
 It's not worth derailing the whole session.